-Mason Jones is a musician, artist, and writer who has been active in the
+Mason Jones is a San Francisco, CA-based musician, artist, and writer who has been active in the

 noisy experimental guitar work to recent psychedelic pop forays.

-Mason also currently does the project Numinous Eye,
+Mason also currently has the project Numinous Eye,

 a free-form noisy,

 psychedelic rock guitar-drum duo.
 For Numinous Eye, Mason brings in